nwb8/nbonifai/index.md

-## About / Sobre
+## About

 I am a PhD Candidate at the Department of Government at Georgetown University.
-She uses both quantitative and qualitative data and methods to study crime and violence, with a particular interest in Latin America.
-In addition to support from Georgetown, her research is supported by [Fundação Estudar's Leaders](https://www.estudar.org.br/) program, the [Harry Frank Guggenheim Foundation's Emerging Scholars](https://www.hfg.org/2023-emerging-scholars/) program and the [US Institute of Peace](www.usip.org) and [Minerva Research Initiative's](https://minerva.defense.gov/) [Peace Scholar Fellowship](https://www.usip.org/grants-fellowships/fellowships/peace-scholar-fellowship-program) program.
-A Brazilian national, she holds a BA and MA in International Relations and an MA in Data Science from Pontifical Catholic University of Rio de Janeiro (PUC-Rio).
+My research She uses both quantitative and qualitative data and methods to study crime and violence, with a particular interest in Latin America.
+I am affiliated with the [Lab for Globalization and Shared Prosperity](https://sharedprosperity.georgetown.edu) and the [Global Political Economy Project](https://mortara.georgetown.edu/research/global-political-economy-project-gpep/join-us/).

-Outside of academia, Ana Paula has worked in Brazilian civil society organizations conducting research and advocacy, developing technology and spearheading philantropic strategies.
-She was also a Fellow at Georgetown's Massive Data Institute, where she led the core data team, who assembled the first iteration of the [Environmental Impact Data Collaborative](https://redivis.com/EIDC).
-She also organizes the [Violence, Instability and Peace Workshop](https://vip-workshop.github.io/), a feedback-focused virtual seminar series started in 2022.

-## Research/Pesquisa

-### Dissertation Project/Projeto de Doutorado: The State that Forges Armed Criminal Groups (*in progress*)
-This is a book-length dissertation project that focuses on criminal groups in Brazil.

-_A tese doutoral explora a formação de grupos criminais no Brasil._

-### Peer-Reviewed Publications
+### Publications

 Bonifai, Niccolo W., Nita Rudra, Carew Boulding and Samantha L. Moya.
 2022.
 Globalization and Nationalism: Contending Forces in World Politics.
 [International Studies Review](https://academic.oup.com/isr/article/24/2/viac021/6584768) 24(2):1-7.